 Here is a unique tower for growing strawberries, flowers, herbs, and other garden plants.
-A compact, pyramid-shaped design that is ideal for those with little room for a garden - the towers can even be placed on a deck or patio.
-If you like strawberries, these planters take up little space yet hold a lot of plants.
+A compact, pyramid-shaped design that is perfect for those with little room for a garden - the towers can even be placed on a deck or patio.
+If you like strawberries, these planters take up little space yet hold a lot of plants!
 Just fill the towers with soil to create a vertical planter for your strawberries.
-These DIY downloadable plans will show you how to build these wooden pyramid strawberry planters from start to finish, with photos at every step!
+These DIY project plans will show you how to build these wooden pyramid strawberry planters from start to finish, with photos at every step!
 A weekend garden project that you will enjoy building.

-Sturdy and long lasting strawberry planters
+Sturdy and long lasting garden planters.

-ACQ (Non-Arsenic) treated lumber
+ACQ (Non-Arsenic) treated lumber.

-Made with standard 2 x 6 and 1" deck lumber
+Made with standard 2 x 6 and 1" deck lumber.

 Fill entire structure with dirt.

 Great idea for square foot gardeners.

 Space saving - can be placed on a deck or patio.

 Can be used to grow herbs and flowers, too.

 Wood plans include step by step instructions, measurements, angles, and photos from start to finish.
 Easy to read instructions show you how.